flynnoct/chatgpt-telegram-bot/README.md

 ## News

-**OpenAI image generation model DALL·E** is now supported!
+- **DALL·E, the OpenAI image generation model**, is now supported!
 Send a short prompt to the Bot and get your own painting!
+- **Whisper, the Microsoft Intelligent Speech Recognizer**, is now supported!
+Now chat with the Bot with audio messages!

 ## Introduction

 ChatGPT Bot for Telegram is implemented with [OpenAI ChatGPT API](https://platform.openai.com/docs/guides/chat) released on March 1, 2023.
 The Telegram integration framework is based on [python-telegram-bot](https://python-telegram-bot.org).

 ChatGPT Bot can act as your Telegram contact.
 You can chat with it either personally or in a group chat.
 Just like the popular AI on the OpenAI official site, the Bot shares knowledge and inspires exciting new ideas.
+Many interesting features, such as **DALL·E** and **Whisper** are integrated together to make our Bot smarter and more usable.

 We hope you enjoy it!